MUSEUM OF THE ORIGINS OF MAN

 -

-Paleolithic places of cult in caves with sculptures (from Fig. 30,1).
+Paleolithic places of worship in cave with sculpture (from Fig. 30.1).

 -

-The origin of the temple with a stone altar and a two-faced god in the Paleolithic (Fig. 34,1).
+The origin of the temple with lithic altar and bicephalic god in the Paleolithic (from Fig. 35.1).

 POST-PALEOLITHIC THREE-DIMENSIONAL ART